THE PATH TO PADI MASTER SCUBA DIVER

 If you train with The Fifth Point, we've built core course packages that are complimented by specialties.

-During your PADI Open Water Course, you will also complete the Project AWARE course which teaches you how to be an environmentally responsible diver as you venture out into the big blue for the first time.
-If you're hoping to do a lot of UK diving, you might also want to complete your Dry Suit course as part of our Ocean Protector Experience or even venture out to see the seals at The Farne Islands, completing your PADI Boat Diver Specialty with the Ocean Hero Experience.
+During your PADI Open Water Course, you will also complete the PADI AWARE course which teaches you how to be an environmentally responsible diver as you venture out into the big blue for the first time.
+If you're hoping to do a lot of UK diving, you might also want to complete your Dry Suit course at the same time.

 Our Advanced Open Water Divers complete the PADI Dive Against Debris course so that they can make every dive count in the battle against marine debris.
 The Advanced course is actually pretty cool as each of the 5 adventure dives you'll complete actually count as the first dive of the corresponding specialty course.
 So for example, if you love navigation, you could use the nav dive you'll complete as part of AOW to credit towards the full Underwater Navigator spec.